Client = You

 We will do everything in our power to prevent delays and issues away from home, but there are items out of anyone's control.
 If we are able to, we will try our best to assist with some of the expenses as well as assisting with travel and retrieval arrangements.

-If you fly further than 150 nautical miles, you may be responsible for the mechanic's expenses to travel to the aircraft.
-We will try to find a mechanic within the vicinity of the stranded airport to avoid this completely.
+If you fly further than 75 nautical miles, you may be responsible for the mechanic's expenses to travel to the aircraft.
+We will try to find a mechanic within the vicinity of the stranded airport to avoid this extra cost.

 Members and students must provide a reliable means of contact to Pilot Rise.